Phase-space networks and connectivity of the kagome antiferromagnet: Phase-Space Connectivity

 The emergence of a Gaussian degree distribution has important implications for the structure of the coplanar manifold.
 It indicates the absence of hubs or heavy-tailed connectivity and suggests that, at the level of degree statistics, the phase-space network is effectively homogeneous~\cite{boccaletti2006complex}.
 Connectivity fluctuations arise from the accumulation of many weakly correlated local contributions, consistent with a central-limit-type mechanism~\cite{javarone2015gaussian}.
 As a result, dynamical heterogeneity is not driven by rare, highly connected states, but instead by more subtle correlations and constraints encoded in the network’s topology beyond degree alone.

 Comparing the two networks reveals systematic differences.
 The short-loop network has a smaller mean connectivity $k^*$, reflecting the restriction to elementary six-spin loops, and its distribution is consistently shifted to lower $k$ relative to the full network.
+The increasing absolute separation between the full- and short-loop peak connectivities follows from their extensive scaling.
+Since the degree counts the number of available single-loop moves from a configuration, both $k^*_{\rm full}$ and $k^*_{\rm short}$ scale with the system area $L^2$.
+Writing $k^*_{\rm full}\simeq \rho_{\rm full}L^2$ and $k^*_{\rm short}\simeq \rho_6L^2$, where $\rho_6$ is the density of elementary six-spin loops and $\rho_{\rm full}-\rho_6$ is the density of additional longer-loop moves, we can see that their difference therefore also grows extensively: $k^*_{\rm full}-k^*_{\rm short}\simeq(\rho_{\rm full}-\rho_6)L^2$.
+Physically, this means that restricting to elementary loops removes an extensive set of possible rearrangements from the dynamics.

-Its width $\sigma$ is also slightly larger relative to $L$, indicating enhanced variability in the number of flippable loops across configurations.
+The width $\sigma$ of the short-loop distribution is also slightly larger relative to $L$, indicating enhanced variability in the number of flippable loops across configurations.
 This broader relative spread arises because short-loop connectivity is dominated by local hexagons, whose presence or absence produces stronger fluctuations, whereas the inclusion of longer loops in the full network smooths connectivity variations across the lattice.
 Consequently, the full network appears slightly more homogeneous, while the short-loop network retains greater configuration-to-configuration variability around its lower mean degree.